 During the assigned time, you will complete an educational component, including active discussion periods.
 The course content includes information about alcoholism and drug addiction, its effects on personal and professional relationships, and legal issues.

 Your participation in recommended services becomes part of your sentence, and your attendance may be monitored.
-You are responsible for the costs of additional treatment.
+You must follow the recommendations for any additional treatment and are responsible for the costs of additional treatment.
+Many drivers are ordered into an additional 16-week program, based on the assessment during the IDRC session.

 What If I Live In Another State?